Syvokobylenko/Short-Autohotkey-Scripts/README.md

 Findmouse.ahk - It will print on the screen a mouse position one second after pressing Ctrl + Z.

 Mastery on skill.ahk - Sends and deletes p,o,l,k or j at random whenever you press q,w or e.
 Whenever you press R, D or F sends and deletes i.
 Usefull for emotes in League of Legends.
-Known issue: Pressing shift + Q/W/E/R/D/F will sometimes release shift.
+Known issue: Pressing shift + Q/W/E/R/D/F will sometimes release shift but still send the random/i key.

 Copy Persistent.ahk - Used to make a backup of persistent of Monika After Story.
 Run it on startup and you will get one backup per day (there is a limit 1 per day to not flood your drive.)

+Hiragana Training.ahk - Hiragana knowledge quiz.
+For now it only has hiragana i personally strugle with.
+TODO: All of hiragana.
+Make it count mistakes and save them in ini file with the hiragana letter you made mistake at.